 Many questions about mom accused in infant deaths

-SALT LAKE CITY (AP) — Investigators are reconstructing a mysterious decade from Megan Huntsman’s life as they try to figure out how she concealed seven pregnancies before allegedly strangling or suffocating her newborns.
+SALT LAKE CITY (AP) — Investigators are reconstructing a mysterious decade from a Utah woman’s life as they try to figure out how she concealed seven pregnancies before allegedly strangling or suffocating her newborns.

 Huntsman, 39, acknowledged to police that she killed six of the babies, put them in plastic bags and then packed them inside boxes in the garage of her home south of Salt Lake City over a decade from 1996 to 2006.
 She told police one of the babies was stillborn.

 Huntsman, who was arrested Sunday on six counts of murder, was ordered held on $6 million bail — $1 million for each baby.
 She is due in court Monday for an arraignment.

 Investigators are done with initial interviews of family, friends and neighbors and are digging into evidence, Pleasant Grove Police Capt.
 Mike Roberts said.
 They haven’t ruled doing more interviews or making more arrests.

 “It is a slow, meticulous process,” Roberts said.